cloud-it-services/miefalarm/README.md

 You should then see the user interface of the device.

 The settings are secured using Digest Authentication.
-The default credentials are admin:admin.
+The default credentials are `admin:admin`.

 ![Dashboard](docs/ui_dashboard.png)
 ![Settings](docs/ui_settings.png)